luhmann/daenen-react/README.md

 > npm install

-You can now run a local web server for your development needs:
+You can now run the real application server for development:

-> npm run server:dev
+> npm start

+This will start up two concurrent webpack-watchers that constantly compile the frontend-files and the express-application server and a nodemon-watcher that looks for changes on the express-server and reloads it.
 The development-server should now be available at `http://localhost:3000`.
-This server includes a file-watcher which re-initializes the server on any file changes.

-In order to see changes within the content, you need to run the frontend files watcher:
+If you want to take advantage of features webpack-dev-server offers you can also run:

-> npm run watch
+> npm run start-react

-It will build all frontend-dependencies and update them once you change anything.
+This will fire up a webpack dev-server at `http://localhost:8080`, which supports hot-reloading and might be more suitable if you just want to tweak the frontend.

 # Updating your profile